paulrobertlloyd/jekyll-roman/README.md

 ## Usage

-This filter takes any given number, and converts it to roman numerals.
-For example, if you wish to display the year of your site’s copyright, you would write the following:
+This filter takes any given whole number, and converts it.
+Any other types of string are ignored.
+For example, if you wish to display the year in your site’s copyright statement as roman numerals, you would write the following:

 ```html
 <h1>&copy; {{ site.time | date:"%Y" | roman }}</h1>